Quantum symmetries of Hadamard matrices: Quantum symmetries

+We will use the same argumentation to prove analogous result for Hadamard matrices in Theorem~\ref{T.hadamard}.

-For instance, suppose we have two classical graphs on $N$ vertices given by adjacency matrices $A$ and $A'$.
+As another example, suppose we have two classical graphs on $N$ vertices given by adjacency matrices $A$ and $A'$.
 We define them to be \emph{quantum isomorphic} by the following two equivalent conditions: \begin{enumerate} \item There is a magic unitary $u\in M_N(\Alg)$ such that $uA=A'u$. \item There is a monoidal equivalence of categories $\langle m,\eta^\dag,A\rangle\to\langle m,\eta^\dag,A'\rangle$ mapping $m\mapsto m$, $\eta^\dag\mapsto\eta^\dag$, $A\mapsto A'$, where $m$ and $\eta^\dag$ correspond to the classical space of $N$ points. \end{enumerate} See also \cite{BCE+20} for more details on quantum isomorphisms of (quantum) graphs and \cite{MR20} for a remarkable combinatorial characterization of quantum isomorphisms of graphs.